AlphaBeta906/ROS2/src/docs/laws/2022-diplomatic-policy.md

 ### Article 1: Name
 <ol class="numeral">
-    <li>The official name of Republic Act No. 0001 may be cities as the Foreign Relations Act of 2022</li>
+    <li>The official name of Republic Act No. 0001 may be cited as the Foreign Relations Act of 2022</li>
 </ol>

 ### Article 2: Objectives